QuantEcon/lecture-source-py/source/rst/von_neumann_model.rst

       def interest(self, tol=1e-8, maxit=1000):
           """
           The algorithm used here is described in Hamburger-Thompson-Weil (1967, ECTA).
-          It is based on a simple bisection argument and utilizes the idea that for a given gamma (= alpha or beta), the matrix "M = B - γ * A" defines a two-player zero-sum game, where the optimal strategies are the (normalized) intensity and price vector.
+It is based on a simple bisection argument and utilizes the idea that for a given gamma (= alpha or beta), the matrix "M = B - γ * A" defines a two-player zero-sum game, where the optimal strategies are the (normalized) intensity and price vector

           Outputs:
           --------